Just-Ape-Studios/just-ape-studios-contracts/readme.md

    owner has a biiig chunk of the supply.
 So just be aware of that <3
 2. There's no spec of whether the allowances of a token should be cleared on a transfer or not.
 On this impl they are cleared.
+3. Tf is the `data` field in `transfer()` for you may ask?
+Nobody knows, openbrush's impl doesn't use it and neither do I, it's there for ABI compatibility.
-3. No built-in extra stuff.
+4. No built-in extra stuff.
 If you wanna go custom, like charge for each mint, mint based on an allow-list, check only the contract owner can call transfer, and so on; you gotta do it yourself... or send a gig my way ((ΦωΦ)).